QUICK, EASY TO FOLLOW

 • In the first round, the dealer receives the first card.

 • In following rounds, the winner of the previous round is dealt the first card.
-For fun,

-let the player give the deck a “lucky cut” before dealing.
+For fun: Let that player give the deck a “lucky cut” before dealing.

 • Going clockwise, the dealer places one card at a time face up in front of each player until everyone has a straight row of six evenly spaced animal cards.